le-kang/UNE-AWP/README.md

    - go to [http://localhost:3000](http://localhost:1234)
    - the sever is available at [http://localhost:8080](http://localhost:8080)
    - the mongodb via docker container can be access via mongodb://localhost:27017

+## You can access the full stack application from [https://lively-biscuit-530069.netlify.app/](https://lively-biscuit-530069.netlify.app/)